flylb1/TSParser/README.md

 TSParser is licensed under the [Apache 2 License](http://www.apache.org/licenses/LICENSE-2.0.html), which means user can use it for free, and without strings attached in commercial or non-commercial projects except [Mediatek](https://www.mediatek.com/).

 [Mediatek](https://www.mediatek.com/) and its subsidiaries forbidden to use this software.
+(I hate MTK)

 ### 2 Introduction